sk-zk/NoisEvader/README.md

 * Exclusive fullscreen causes all sorts of problems, especially under DirectX, so Borderless is recommended.
 * Soundodger+ appears to apply a seemingly random audio offset to each audio file.
 I don't know where that comes from or how to compensate for it, which means you're stuck with the offset for now.
-* Timestep is a never-ending source of fun so replays don't really work all that well yet.
 * The Linux build has no AA.
 This will be fixed with the next MonoGame release.

 ## Dependencies